 Medium Rare: Cook an additional 5 minutes Medium: Cook an additional 7 minutes Well Done: Cook an additional 10 minutes

 - Remove steaks from air fryer basket and let sit 5 minutes.
 Salt to taste and serve.

-Want more recipes like this?
+Want more?
+This recipe is from The Air Fryer Bible Cookbook by Susan LaBorde and Elizabeth Hickman.
 Click here to see The Air Fryer Bible on Amazon.

 For a delicious variation, omit the olive oil in the above recipe and substitute Italian salad dressing in its place.
 One excellent choice is the Newman’s Own brand.

 The purists among us like to keep steak seasoning to a minimum.
 Some use none at all so as not to interfere with the natural flavor of the beef itself.

 For those of you who like to be more adventurous, check out Emeril’s Air Fried New York Strip Steak.
 He developed the recipe for his own brand of air fryer, but it could easily work in most any air fryer.

 Emeril tops his cooked New York Strip steak with a decadent sauce that starts with chopped shallots and minced fresh garlic sauteéd in butter.
 To that you add dry red wine, beef stock, and heavy cream.